 The Act stipulates that a relevant organisation shall not permit any person to undertake relevant work or activities on behalf of the organisation unless the organisation receives a vetting disclosure from the National Vetting Bureau in respect of that person.

-Volunteer Ireland is a registered organisation with the National Vetting Bureau and carries out the service for affiliates who engage volunteers or employees in international volunteering.
-For more information on this service please contact email@example.com.
+Volunteer Ireland is a registered organisation with the National Vetting Bureau and carries out the service for affiliate organisations who engage volunteers.
+For more information on this service please contact [email protected].

 Your local volunteer centre is also a registered organisation with the National Vetting Bureau and carries out the service for volunteer-involving organisations in their county.
 Please contact your local volunteer centre directly about this service.

 For an organisation to undertake Garda Vetting they must be first approved to do so by the National Vetting Bureau.
 If you are an organisation seeking registration for Garda Vetting in accordance with the National Vetting Bureau (Children and Vulnerable Persons) Acts 2012, you will need to write to the following address: